satansdeer/satansdeer.github.com/content/legacy-posts/react-native-e2e-tests-with-detox/index.md

 ## First Test

 First and the only.
-Our application is very simple so will be our test.
+Our application is simple so will be our test.

 ```js
 describe('Example test', () => {